| Home

 own voyages as part of the universal missionizing of the last

 days.”
-Quote from: History, Prophecy, and the Stars
+From: History, Prophecy, and the Stars by

-If you've been paying attention (yawn), then you might have noticed
+unlikely event you've been paying close attention (yawn), then you

 Why

-bad at math.
-However, my best guess is that he thought d’Ailly’s
+math.
+However, my best guess is he thought d’Ailly’s

 forecast (placing the end of the world in 1789 AD in around 300